Vantiq/vantiq-extension-sources/camelConnector/README.md

 ## Details

-When using the the Camel connector, the connector makes a discovery pass to find the components required.
+When using the Camel connector, the connector makes a discovery pass to find the components required.
 Then, it downloads them and constructs a class loader including the components needed.
 Thus, when using the connector, you need only supply the routes (and any specific connection properties you may need), and the connector finds & resolves the Apache Components & Dataformats required,